El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 El Cajon Mountain Trailhead to Mile Marker One

 The hike begins just outside the trailhead parking lot on the corner of Wildcat Canyon Road and Shenma Road.
-After a brief walk up Shenma Road, you will arrive at the official trailhead for El Cajon Mountain Trail, where there are clean restrooms and a couple of picnic tables.
+After a brief walk up Shenma Road, you will arrive at the official trailhead for El Cajon Mountain Trail, where you will find clean restrooms and a couple of picnic tables.

 Restrooms and picnic tables below the trail at El Cajon Mountain.